Contributed image Seller loan

 Seller loans can be a useful tool for company acquisition financing.

 Through these loans, buyers can raise a large part of the purchase sum, without having to resort to external sources of financing.
-This significantly reduces the risk for the future entrepreneur and the Company acquisition Funding simplified overall.
+This form of Company acquisition financing This significantly reduces the risk for the future entrepreneur and simplifies the overall payment of the purchase price.

 • The seller grants the buyer a loan